-SUVs are in charge of the year 2018.
-2019 will be about electrification.
+SUVs are in charge of the year, and it's all about electrification.
 This is due to a large group of crossovers and full EV models in the pipeline.
 All-new electric cars are ahead of the pack as we head towards the end of the decade.
 For instance, the Porsche Mission E and Mercedes EQA will soon debut.
 There will also be a crossover version of the Ford Mustang that will amp you up.
 Here are our top picks for 2019 as far as luxury SUVs are concerned.

 Long has BMW been trying to make things happen without an appropriate three-push SUV.
 Not anymore.
 In spite of the fact that X5 offers an optional third row of seats, BMW has finally chosen to make that bit of equipment redundant.
-Full-size BMW X7 should arrive by 2019 and finally offer the measure of space a BMW flagship SUV should have.
+Full-size BMW X7 will finally offer the measure of space a BMW flagship SUV should have.
 Despite the fact that X7 is an all-new vehicle, the carmakers won't need to bring back the wheel with it.
 New CLAR platform which blends high-quality steel, aluminum, and carbon fiber has already appeared in new 5 Series.

 Probably the highlight of the last car show in LA is 2019 Lincoln Nautilus.
 This is a brand new SUV that will take the position of the MKX hybrid.
 A mid-sized vehicle wouldn't replace its predecessor, however, in addition, add some excitement to the current lineup of hybrids.
 Real change compared to the MKX is a new engine.
 Base models aren't conveying powerful 3.7-l displacement.
 The 2019 Nautilus will utilize a 2.7-l powertrain as its principal energy source.
 Combined with a turbocharger, it can make up to 350 horsepower.